 Forum posts will remain as they were originally written.
 We won't be altering the content at all.
 If Skimlinks and affiliated forum links are switched on, when you click a link you will go to exactly the same place as the original poster intended — so if it's a ballpoint pen on Amazon, it's the same ballpoint pen.

-The only difference is it invisibly sends you via a tracked link, so that the retailer knows that the person came from MSE.
+The only difference is it invisibly sends you via a tracked link, so the retailer knows the person came from MSE.
 No personal information which could be used to identify any user who has posted it or clicked on it is tracked.

 To turn affiliated forum links on